 Paint your small flower pots inside and out with craft paint to coordinate with the colors on the croquet mallet.
 If you use the multi-striped stick (I don’t know the exact terminology for it), you can pick any color!

 Pre-drill holes in flat end of croquet mallet stick.
 Attach your flower pot, using a washer and screw on the inside.
 Optional: a rubber washer could also be used where the stick meets the clay pot for added stabilization.

 These easy up-cycled cuties can be used in many ways!
 They can be filled with colorful sand, pebbles or beach glass and a citronella or regular votive candle.
 Because of their tapered end, you can stick them into a pot of flowers for a punch of artistic color, or add them to a bucket or beach of sand.
 Of course, you could always plant the flower pot with a succulent for a topiary effect, too.

 The rain sprinkles dampened my candles, but you can see how fun it is to have a variety of different colors and styles of repurposed croquet candlesticks popping out of a planter!
 I think the dollar store beach glass is a fun filler for inside and adds to the artistic effect, but you could use simple sand or pebbles, too.

 Do you have some random croquet mallets laying around, begging to be upcycled?
 If not, keep an eye out for them at summertime sales or garbage piles.
 Hope you enjoyed this easy Repurposed Croquet Candlestick how-to!
-Let’s see how the rest of my Thrifty Chicks friends were inspired by flower pots!
+Stay tuned for a fun way to repurpose the mallet heads; we like to use all the parts around here;) Let’s see how the rest of my Thrifty Chicks friends were inspired by flower pots!

 Please Pin, Share and enjoy the rest of the Inspiration!